 The fiesta is likely to provide the best street parties you'll ever attend, with revellers drinking throughout the day and night.
 Twenty-four hours of sun, sangria and fun - but don't forget to siesta or you won't last the distance.

 The bar that seems to attract the most foreign visitors is La Mejillonera (the mussel bar).
 For 51 weeks of the year, this is a tranquil bar situated in a small Basque square with the tall St. Cecilia statue as the centrepiece.
 Then comes San Fermin week, where the square transforms into a mosh pit, with the 'stage diving' performed from the top of the St. Cecilia statue.
 This is not fun, repeat, NOT FUN!
 Serious injuries occur every year from this statue diving ritual.
-This practise is as risky to your health as having a bull hot on your heels.
+This practice is as risky to your health as having a bull hot on your heels.
 The locals actually grease the statue and pelt eggs at the punters to discourage this ritual but yet it doesn't seem to deter the drunken revellers.

 In addition to the Encierro, bullfights are held nightly at 6:30pm.